sebnor/okrs/README.md

 `dotnet ef database update --context ObjectivesDbContext` `dotnet ef database update --context ApplicationDbContext`

+If for some reason you can't use the dotnet cli, use https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=vs the Entity Framework tools mentioned in the article.

 ## List of potential future features

 ### Prioritized